marchelbling/marc.helbling.fr/_posts/2013-07-13-interviews.md

 # In the end

 You may have or not an offer.
-You may try to negociate your salary but I won’t be of any help on that.
+You may try to negotiate your salary but I won’t be of any help on that.
 However, just some final remarks:

 * ask questions about working conditions and philosophy: [working long hours](http://alexstechthoughts.com/post/55085393173/stop-glorifying-hard-work-and-long-hours) or [crunch mode](http://chadfowler.com/blog/2014/01/22/the-crunch-mode-antipattern/) might not be what you are looking for, people might work on their own when you feel good in a collaborative workplace etc.
 * do *not* take a negative response personally.
 First time you hear ‘no’ it might be difficult (you might like reading [The Now Habit](http://www.amazon.com/The-Now-Habit-Overcoming-Procrastination/dp/1585425524)).
 Analyze what may have gone wrong to do a better job next time (remember that in the anti loop case you are not really the cause).
 You may ask some feedback about what you could have done better;
 * working with people requires *trust*.
 You should probably not want to work in a company where you don’t feel you can trust your manager or colleagues.
-This is [a rule](http://www.joelonsoftware.com/articles/GuerrillaInterviewing3.html) your interviewer should apply butyou should do the same as an interviewee;
+This is [a rule](http://www.joelonsoftware.com/articles/GuerrillaInterviewing3.html) your interviewer should apply but you should do the same as an interviewee;
 * if the company forgot to give you an answer, send them an email.
 A company not taking the time to give you an answer (which often is a standard email) is just neglecting its most important mission so it is likely a company that you do *not* want to work for.

 # Resources